sachieko/lotide/README.md

-# Building a simple library.
+# Building a simple library - a simplified Lodash